What does a healthy vegetarian meal plan look like?

 What does eating a whole food, healthy vegetarian meal plan look like to you?
 For many of us, it means something different for us.
 We may have different reasons for choosing it.
 However, eating more plants is not an all or nothing lifestyle for many of us.

 First, let’s first talk about all the different plant-based eating lifestyles and the many reasons that people go plant-based.
 We will also explore some of the health benefits of a diet that includes more plant-based foods.

 Types of Plant-based or Vegetarian Eating Styles

 There are lots of ways to move towards a whole food vegetarian style way of eating.
 People often wonder “plant-based vs vegan” and some of us wonder, “what does that really mean”?
 Here is a list of terms for you to get a better understanding of them.

 Not every way of eating suits each person’s lifestyle and it’s important for me as a nutritionist and registered dietitian to encourage you to choose the way of eating that works for you to eat more plant centered.
 One size does not fit all.

-What is vegan?
+What does being a vegan mean?
 We have heard this term explode over recent years.
 Someone who follows a vegan diet does not eat or use animal products.
 They need to read food labels carefully and pay attention to food preparation methods when out to eat.
 Someone who is vegan needs to be very careful to get needed nutrients but with work, it can be done!
+That is why vegan nutrition is so important.

 This diet is more flexible than the vegan diet because it may include either egg, dairy or both.
 A vegetarian who includes eggs is an Ovo vegetarian.
 A vegetarian who includes dairy is a Lacto vegetarian.
 A vegetarian who includes both is a Lacto Ovo vegetarian.

 People who are pescatarians do not eat meat, but they eat fish.
 Many of them also eat eggs and dairy.

 A flexitarian is a person who primarily eats vegetarian but once in a while eats meat or fish.
 This is one of the most common plant-based eating patterns.